-I recently noticed that my Arch Linux doesn’t update/upgrade to latest version.
+I recently noticed that my Arch Linux desktop system will not update/upgrade to the latest version.
 I thought there wasn't any new updates yet.
 I visited Arch Linux website and noticed that there are plenty of updates are already available.
 But, whenever I try to update my Arch Linux system, I keep getting the following message every time.

 Here is what I got after running this command:

 :: Synchronizing package databases... core is up to date extra is up to date community is up to date multilib is up to date archlinuxfr is up to date :: Starting full system upgrade... there is nothing to do

 I keep getting this same message for the past one week.
 I have no idea why this is happening.
 Finally, I find a solution, and I thought sharing it here would be helpful for someone.

 Download - Free Guide: "The Linux Kernel Module Programming Guide"

 Solve "Starting full system upgrade... there is nothing to do" Issue In Arch Linux